Schiwo/The-German-Phenomenological-Control-Scale/README.md

-# The-German-Phenomenlogical-Control-Scale
+# The German Phenomenlogical Control Scale

-## Read me The German Phenomenlogical Control Scale
+## Overview
 You will find three folders in repository:
 - Audio Files:
 	Five .mp3 audio files including the instructions of the German PC Scale as used for the validation study.